ghp-d13854007/ghp-d13854007/README.md

 There were **15747** dengue cases in 2014.

 # How To Run It
-1. Put the `dengue.csv` file in the same folder as the R script (`DNGRM.R`).
+1. In a single folder, I put the `dengue.csv` file and the R script (`DNGRM.R`).
-2. Open `DNGRM.R` in RStudio and run it.
+2. Then, opened `DNGRM.R` in RStudio and run it.
-3. The total cases will show up in the console.
+3. I observed the case numbers  (mentioned above) in the console.

 # Note About the Data
 I didn’t upload the actual data file (`dengue.csv`) to GitHub.